chris8838/netprox/README.md

 Application that connects Netbox with Proxmox in order to create VMs in proxmox.

 ## Usage
-Webhooks will be send to Netprox and and it will create VMs via an API call in Proxmox.
+Webhooks from Netbox need to be send to Netprox application and it will create VMs via an API call in Proxmox.
 Netprox will act as a middleware between Netbox and Proxmox.

 ##TODO